 - Tags - use the "withContextTags()" method to declare a set of tags that will be associated with all of the tests run in this execution.

-All of these settings are associated with all tests that are executed within the entire Execution unit.
+All of these settings are associated with all tests executed within the entire Execution unit.
 This association could be used to filter all of the tests relative to a particular execution when examining the actual reports (see below for more information).

 In addition, the class supports the following two methods: